Portugal’s D2 Entrepreneurial Business Visa: A Premier Pathway to European Expansion

 • Access to the Portuguese Health care system (SNS)

-• After a period of 5 years, being able to apply for permanent residence or Portuguese citizenship.
+• After a period of 5 years, being able to apply for Permanent Residency or Portuguese Citizenship.

 What is the Difference between a Golden Visa and a D7 Visa?